TNG/virtual-office/README.md

     {
       "meetingId": "1",
       "name": "Lobby",
-      "subtitle": "This is whery everything starts.",
+      "subtitle": "This is where everything starts.",
       "joinUrl": "https://zoom.us/j/1",
       "links": [
         {